k-hench/elephant_seals/readme.md

 The used containers are specified within the `snakemake` config file (`code/workflow/config.yml`).

 **!!
-Note that this files will need adjusting when trying to re-run the analysis in a different environment:**
+Note that `config.yml` will need adjusting when trying to re-run the analysis in a different environment:**

-That is because the used container are currently pointing to **local copies** of the containers.
+That is because the used container are currently pointing to **local copies** of the containers on the HPC where the analysis was originally run.

 Every container listed in the config file has an accompanying comment on how to re-create the local copy:

 ```yml